 In addition, although the OPSTC and other Ontario tax credits are not assistance for purposes of the OPSTC, such credits do constitute revenue for corporate tax purposes generally and must therefore be included in the income of a qualifying corporation for the applicable taxation year of the corporation.

 Under the definition of "qualifying production expenditure", the assistance to be deducted is that which may reasonably be considered to be directly attributable to any amount included in the production's qualifying production expenditure.
 Where assistance is labour-related, the portion of the assistance which must be deducted is determined by dividing the labour portion of the corporation's qualifying production expenditure for the production by its total labour expenditure for the production and multiplying the result by the value of the assistance.
 Where assistance is not labour-related (such as grants from a film or television fund), the portion of the assistance which must be deducted is determined by dividing the corporation's total qualifying production expenditure for the production by the total cost of the production and multiplying the result by the value of the assistance.

-The OPSTC is jointly administered by Ontario Creates and the Canada Revenue Agency (CRA), as described below.
+The OPSTC is jointly administered by the Ontario Media Development Corporation (operating as Ontario Creates) – an agency of the Government of Ontario - and the Canada Revenue Agency (CRA).

 Ontario Creates reserves the right to ask any question necessary to determine eligibility issues.
 As issues and fact patterns will differ depending on the specifics of any application, so too may the line of inquiry.
 Please note that receipt of a certificate for one production may not be relied upon as a guarantee of certification for subsequent filings.

 2.02 How to Apply for a Certificate of Eligibility